nilanbais/storingsanalyse-generator/README.md

 - **available_categories** - a list of all the available categories in the list_of_lists.
 ---
 ### *pp*.prep(input_object, time_range, available_categories, category_key=None, time_key=None, bin_size=False)
-Module that combines the different preparation stages described above, with *pp*._prep_end_step() as last module applied
+Method that combines the different preparation stages described above, with *pp*._prep_end_step() as last method applied

 In case of parsing a pandas.DataFrame() it is necessary to parse a time_key and a category_key.